 While bad breath is usually just a sign of poor brushing, it can be related to other medical conditions.
 First, make sure to brush and floss daily.
 If that doesn’t help, have a dentist check your child for tooth decay or gum disease.
 If your child’s bad breath still doesn’t improve, talk to your pediatrician about other possible causes.

 Children and adults alike can grind their teeth.
-Grinding usually happens during sleep, when concentrating, or when feeling stress.
+Grinding usually happens during sleep, when concentrating, or when feeling stressed.
 Grinding the teeth together repeatedly is very damaging to teeth and the enamel.
 If you notice your child grinding his teeth during the day, talk to him about it.
 If the grinding is happening at night, ask your dentist about a custom guard to protect the teeth while your child sleeps.

 Thumb sucking is usually just a normal childhood behavior, but if your child continues to suck his thumb once his permanent teeth have come in it can cause problems.
 Depending on how often your child sucks and how strong the pressure is, thumb sucking can cause: